vmware/terraform-provider-wavefront/docs/data-sources/external_link.md

 * `name` - The name of the external link.
 * `id` -  The ID of the external link.
-* `description` - Human-readable description for this link.
+* `description` - Human-readable description of this link.
-* `template` - The mustache template for this link.
+* `template` - The mustache template for the link.
 The template must expand to a full URL, including scheme, origin, etc.
 * `metric_filter_regex` - Controls whether a link is displayed in the context menu of a highlighted series.
 If present, the metric name of the highlighted series must match this regular expression in order for the link to be displayed.
 * `source_filter_regex` - Controls whether a link is displayed in the context menu of a highlighted series.
 If present, the source name of the highlighted series must match this regular expression in order for the link to be displayed.
 * `point_tag_filter_regexes` - (Optional) Controls whether a link is displayed in the context menu of a highlighted